Eight ways to put some passion back into your profession

 Getting Passion Out of Your Profession will be released on Feb.
 14. Here’s a summary of Ms. Spencer’s eight passion points:

 - Practise positive thinking: Consciously choose positive language and thinking to influence a passion for your work and to inspire the passion of others.
 This can be as simple as asking a colleague if you’ve caught them at a good time instead of asking if you’ve caught them at a bad time.

 - Profess professional self-worth: Acknowledge to yourself the things you do well.
 Ask yourself: What do I do better than most?
 How have I grown this past year?
 What are some of the most challenging things I’ve accomplished in this job?
 What is the biggest workplace lesson I learned last year, and how am I applying that learning this year?

-- Project as sense of humour: A laughless workplace is a joyless one.
-Having a sense of humour at work will help you and your colleagues think positively, and it creates a light mood at the office.
+- Project as sense of humor: A laughless workplace is a joyless one.
+Having a sense of humor at work will help you and your colleagues think positively, and it creates a light mood at the office.

 - Play with perspective: Perspective has everything to do with how you think about “control.”
 What do you control?
 What don’t you control?
 Think of control like the weather.
 When you go outside you get whatever’s there.
 Modifying your perspective can help you deal with “the workplace weather.”

 - Purport your purpose: It’s easier to stay the course when you know why you’re doing what you’re doing.
 Get clear about the big picture by asking yourself why you’re doing a job and why it is important to you.

 - Preserve your energy and enthusiasm: Energy is the groundwork of enthusiasm and the only thing more contagious than enthusiasm is the lack of it.
 Practise daily strategies for taking care of your physical and emotional energy.

 - Promise to persevere: Even people in the right job with the right organization will still occasionally get into a funk about work.
 So, cut yourself some slack and persevere.
 Blue periods disappear sooner rather than later.